alaminyusuf/JavaScript-Paradigms-Simplified/javascript.md

-# Programming Paradigms In Javascript
+# Paradigms In JavaScript

-Lets start by defining what javascript is;
+Let's start by defining what javascript is;

-JavaScript is an interpreted programming language used by the _browser_ but can also be used at the server side (Nodejs): which it is a runtime composed by a javascript engine used by chrome known as V8 and some features from C++.
+JavaScript is an interpreted programming language used by the _browser_ but can also be used at the server side (Nodejs): which is a runtime composed by a javascript engine used by chrome known as V8 and some features from C++.

 ## Paradigms in javascript

-The most common and practical paradigms in javascript are **_Functional Programming_** and **_Object Oriented Programming_** which both when mastered, gives developers the ability to write robust code in a way that may seen efficient to a specific program.
+The most common and practical paradigms in javascript are **_Functional Programming_** and **_Object Oriented Programming_** which both when mastered, give developers the ability to write robust code in a way that may seem efficient to a specific program.

-Now we take a look at each of the above listed Paradigms;
+Now we take a look at each of the above-listed Paradigms;

 ## **Functional Programming**

-Functional prgramming AKA _Declarative programming_ is a programming pattern centered around functions is involves closures and lambdas to execute some certain task.
+Functional programming AKA _Declarative programming_ is a programming pattern centered around functions is involves closures and lambdas to execute some certain task.
 Here is an example below.

 ```javascript
 const developers = [